What is a Volcano and What are its Various Types?

 Finally, there are the lava domes.
 These are formed from small masses of lava that stay in one place.
 Due to their more viscous nature, they become too thin to even move from one place to another.
 The only way these domes can grow is through the accumulation of lava building up inside them.
 Lava domes tend to explode violently, as a result of which, it creates a large chunk of hot rocks and ashes.
 Eg. Atwell Peak, British Columbia.

-Going deep into volcano details, Lava and Magma are two terms that are very loosely used in a similar fashion.
+Going deep into volcano details, Lava and Magma are two terms that are very loosely used similarly.
 Magma can be defined as the liquid rock that builds up inside the volcano.
-Lava is the liquid rock that actually flows out of the volcano and comes in contact with air.
-If you look at freshly drawn out lava, they are generally red to white-hot in colour.
+Lava is the liquid rock that flows out of the volcano and comes in contact with air.
+If you look at freshly drawn out lava, they are generally red to white-hot in color.
 One of the major reasons why lava takes such a long time to cool is due to poor conductivity.
 Their vicious nature results in a very slow flow while slowing down the hardening rate at the same time.

 Both lahars and pumices are different components of volcanoes.
 Lahars can be defined as the flow of debris that mainly comprises pyroclastic materials.
 While flowing down from the mountain, they take the shape of a river.
 Lahars are as dangerous as the lava itself.
 While they are moving, they retain their liquid state, but as they stop, it solidifies.
 Pumice, on the other hand, is a kind of lightweight, porous volcanic rock.
 They are mainly formed during volcanic eruptions.
 Their shape greatly resembles that of a sponge, due to the gas bubbles that get frozen inside them.
 It can be formed out of any magma.